cruise12343/Binancebot/README.md

 ### Donation
-If you think XTrader is interesting, and give you help on trading, please donate and support the project.
+If you think XTrader is interesting, and give you help on trading, please `star` and `donate` to support the project.

 * BTC address: `1LaW6zi9tURj1daAQPvJ6a3WSZUESs6fuT`
 * ETH address: `0x50544ad5b5e64819c7cb01e4645802706ef7156d`